SpencerJDennis/Auberry-Amethyst/README.md

 ### Research & Planning Log
 #### Friday, 12/21
 * 8:15am - 9:15am - Updated footer to have google embed code with some html/css prep.

+* 9:15am - 3:37pm - sorry for long commit, I was workin on multiple pages FAQ,ContactUs including jotform implementation and About us section.